kuzaxak/promalert/README.md

 ## How it works
 Receive webhook from Alertmanager, draw images from alert expression, upload pictures to S3 bucket, generate public links, send a notification to Slack.

+## Why pormalert?

+Standard prometheus slack receiver cant use threads and draw graphs from alert.

+Main features:
+* Threads to keep alert channel informative
+* Updating init firing message, mark it as resolved
+* Graph rendering with metric and alert level

 ### Message logic

-Post the new message in case when we can find a reference in the history.
+Post the new message in case when we can find a reference in the history [example](docs/images/nan_points_in_metric_graph.png).

 Otherwise, based on the status of the message, we apply the following logic:

 _Status = Firing_

 Post full message to thread with broadcasting.
 Set refiring footer to last known firing message.
-Store link to this message in memory (next resolving updates will edit this message).
+Store link to this message in memory (next resolving updates will edit this message) [example](docs/images/refired_message.png).

 _Status = Resolved_

-Post short message (header + images) to thread.
-Update footer of last fired message.
+Post short message (header + images) to thread [example](docs/images/resolved_thread.png).
+Update footer of last fired message [example](docs/images/resolved_init_maessage.png).

 ## Installation